 Now pity?
 Her cheeks burned, her heart raced.
 Mina bashed his hands away from her.
 “Leave me be.
 I do not need your help.”

-With a shove against him to get him further away, Mina trudged out of the alley and into the main market.
-Her feet squished in her shoes with each gruesome step.
+With a shove against him to get further away, Mina trudged out of the alley and into the main market.
+Her toes squished in her shoes with each gruesome step.
 The day was ruined before it began.

 “Miss!
 Please, let me help you.”
-The aggravating man came up beside her and she went to shove him away once more.
-The tip of her muddy foot caught a stone, slipped, and she tumbled backward.
-Her eyes widened with a squeak, scared of what came next.
+The aggravating man came up beside her and she went to shove him away once more, but the tip of her muddy foot caught a stone, slipped, and she tumbled backward.
+Her eyes widened with a squeak.

 “Mina,” she whispered without him asking.

-He looked far too gratified over her having given up the information of her own volition.
-A part of her bristled and tried to force to the surface, screaming at her to listen, but his warm lips touched her ear.
+He was far too gratified over her having given up the information of her own volition.
+A part of her bristled and tried to force itself to the surface, screaming at her to listen, but his warm lips touched her ear.
 Her brain stopped.

 “You may call me, Holt.
 I am honored to make your acquaintance, my dear Mina.”